njnadeau/NGScourse/day1am.md

 ```bash
 cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/data/raw .
 ```
 The ```.``` here simply means "use the exisiting names".
-Because we were in the directory where we wanted to copy the files we didn't need to spcify the path but
+Because we were in the directory where we wanted to copy the files we didn't need to specify the path but this would do the same thing
 ```bash
 cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/data/raw /fastdata/boXXX/.
 ```
-would do the same thing
 Why do we need the ```-r``` (hint check ```man cp```)?
 What happens if you leave it off?

 Navigate into your new ```raw``` folder that should now be in your fastdata folder.
 This contains mutliple sequence read files generated from a single sample.
 Sequence data is now often generated like this and you may well get multiple read files back for each sample you send off for sequencing.

+## 3. Submitting batch jobs to the cluster